Fast effective and fun education at the click of a button.

 The 10 best brain foods to eat when revising

 Let’s face it, when revising for important exams sometimes pupils need all the help they can get.
 Putting the time and effort into revising is extremely important, and private tuition offered by Tutor house will give students the best chance to achieve their optimum results in the forthcoming summer exams.
+Do not forget how important is your nutrition program during revision and exams time.

-However it’s not all about the revision, it’s about looking after your body and mind as well.
+However it’s not all about the revision.
+It’s about looking after your body and mind as well.
 Eating the right kind of foods can significantly improve energy levels, concentration and brain power.
 Just as eating well day to day can prevent many diseases, there has been a great deal of evidence from health professionals that certain foods can give your brain a boost.
 This means you are more likely to be able to not only concentrate better, but also feel more energised, enthusiastic and have the ability to better retain information too!

 So what are these super foods that we should eat when revising?
 The top ten ‘super brain’ foods to keep you alert and ready to process information are listed below.